bishnupada-sahoo-76/Guess-the-Number/README.md

 # GuessesTheNumber
 Build a full functional GuessesTheNumber game.

-I used Java to create this project.
+I used Java and Object Oriented Programming to create this project.

 # Technology Used
 - Java